 Scott Rechler, Co-Chairman

 Chief Executive Officer and Chairman of RXR Realty LLC.
-Scott serves as Vice Chairman of the Board of Commissioners of the Port Authority of New York and New Jersey and chairs the Port Authority’s Capital Planning Committee, where he oversees the Port’s $30 billion capital budget including the World Trade Center redevelopment.
-In May 2013, Scott was appointed to represent Governor Cuomo on the Board of The National September 11 Memorial & Museum at the World Trade Center Foundation.
+Scott serves as Chairman of the Board of the Regional Plan Association.
+He previously served as Vice Chairman of the Board of Commissioners of the Port Authority of New York and New Jersey and chaired the Port Authority's Capital Planning Committee, where he oversaw the Port's $30 billion capital budget.
+In May 2013, Scott was appointed to represent Governor Cuomo on the Board of the National September 11 Memorial & Museum at the World Trade Center Foundation.
 Scott serves on the Boards of The Long Island Children’s Museum, The Feinstein Institute for Medical Research, and Tribeca Film Institute where he serves as its co-Chairman of the Board.

 Tonya Surman, Co-Chairman

 CEO / CoFounder of the Centre for Social Innovation.
 Tonya is a Global Ashoka Fellow, where she has been recognized for building shared spaces and networks for social innovators designed to foster cooperation.
 Tonya is the founding cochair of the Ontario Nonprofit Network and has been active within the Ontario Social Economy Roundtable and the Social Enterprise Council of Canada.
 Previous to CSI, Tonya was the founding Partnership Director of the Canadian Partnership for Children's Health and Environment, a legislative framework to manage chemicals and the banning of BPA in baby bottles.

 Head of K12 and Social Impact at Flatiron School.
 Lyel is also an Adjunct Professor at the NYU Stern School of Business and a cofounder of Startup Box South Bronx, a unique campus offering K12 & community education in technology, design, and entrepreneurship that links lowincome communities to the startup ecosystem.